bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 let trait_obj = &obj as &Trait;
 ```

 This makes Rust similar to C++ in the sense that polymorphism is opt-in.
 The issue with this is that at runtime it's a little bit more expensive.
 So what do we do to make this less expensive?
 We get to use monomorphism, and this is where the Generic system in Rust shines.
-Let's just review quickly polymorphism, shown in Rust:
+Let's quickly review polymorphism, shown in Rust:

 ```rust
 trait Animal {